Static Site Generators

 It can seem like a throwback to the early 2000s to use static files for your website, but with over 300 static site generators available, finding the tools required to create a modern and powerful static website or app is attainable and can greatly improve the end product.

-Using static site generators in 2021 provides the empowerment and flexibility for small business owners and lean creative teams to focus on business requirements and the user experience without compromise.
+Using static site generators today provides the empowerment and flexibility for small business owners and lean creative teams to focus on business requirements and the user experience without compromise.
+It's no longer only for developers with connected content management systems like TinaCMS.

 It's important to optimize everything possible to make a better website experience for the developers, the editors, and the users.
 Creative practitioners can provide extreme value by making an excellent experience for all.